vbookshelf/Mammogram-Mass-Analyzer/README.md

 ## 7- Acknowledgements

-I don’t have my own GPU.
-I trained the model using Kaggle Notebooks.
 Many thanks to Kaggle for the free GPU and other great resources they continue to provide.

 I also want to thank VinDR for the dataset that they’ve generously made publicly available.